jarjun/SMLTigerCompiler/lexer/README.txt

 We allowed the different control sequences and ascii values if they were formatted correctly.
 For the the formatting we made a new formatting state that was entered when there was a '\' followed by a valid formatting character.
 In this formatting state we kept track of linenum correctly and closed it when there was another '\' seen and went back to string.
-If there was a stringOpen (it was not equal to ~1) then we returned an error upon seeing EOF.
+Upon seeing EOF, if there was a string open (stringOpen variable not equal to ~1) then we returned an error.

 Error Handling: